par12005/TPPS/docs/source/user_pages/page_2.rst

 Natural Population fields are only visible when 'Natural Population' was selected from the 'Study Type' field.

-* Season: checkboxes - The season(s) that the trees were assessed.
+* Season: checkboxes - The season(s) that the plants were assessed.
-* Assessions: drop-down menu - The number of times, on average, the trees were assessed.
+* Assessions: drop-down menu - The number of times, on average, the plants were assessed.

 Growth Chamber
 --------------